docker/docs/get-started/06_bind_mounts.md

 you can run a quick experiment to get a practical understanding of how bind mounts work.

-1. Open a terminal and change directory to the `app` directory of the getting started repository.
+1. Open a terminal and change directory to the `getting-started-app` directory.

 2. Run the following command to start `bash` in an `ubuntu` container with a bind mount.